dhis2/developer-portal/docs/overview.md

 slug: /
 ---

 In this section you'll find guides and tutorials on how to use the tools documented in the developer portal.
 Looking for references?
-Check the [API Reference](/docs/references) section.
+Check the [Reference Docs](/docs/references) section.

 ## Getting started